rarepearlgirl/rarepearlgirl/README.md

 - 👋 Hi, I’m @rarepearlgirl
-- 👀 I’m interested in being a frontend-developer
+- 👀 I’m an aspiring frontend-developer
 - 🌱 I’m currently learning at CareerFoundry
 - 💞️ I’m looking to collaborate on developing websites
 - 📫 How to reach me draculahgirl@gmail.com